ionathanch/scraps/README.md

   and another via a constant endofunction on equalities (path collapsibility).
 * Equality.agda: Implementing propositional equality from scratch using rewrite rules (see [Notes on Propositional Equality](https://ionathan.ch/2021/05/25/notes-on-equality.html)).
+* DIP.ced: Demonstration that Cedille refutes UIP due to the Kleene trick.

 ## Programs